devlocalhost/pylyrical/README.md

 # Setup

 First, you will need to get an **access token** to use pylyrical by [creating a client](https://genius.com/api-clients), clicking **Generate Access Token** and copying the token.
-After that, you will need to paste it on line 15 on the "pylyrical.py" file. (*you need to remove "ACCESS_TOKEN-1234569420360_AMOGUS" of course*)
+After that, you will need to paste it on line 15 on the "pylyrical.py" file. (*you need to replace "S3CR3T0K3N" of course*)

-Then you will need to install the needed modules, which are
+Then you will need to install:

 1. [rich](https://github.com/willmcgugan/rich)
 2. [requests](https://pypi.org/projects/requests/)